sailpoint-oss/developer.sailpoint.com/products/nerm/api/pagination-metadata-filtering.md

 tags: ['Pagination Metadata Filtering']
 ---

-Many endpoints in the IdentityNow API support a generic syntax for paginating, filtering, and sorting results.
+Many endpoints in the NERM API support a generic syntax for paginating, filtering, and sorting results.
 A collection endpoint has the following characteristics:

 - The HTTP verb is always GET.
 - The last component in the URL is a plural noun (ex. `/users`).